wind0ws/libcutils/README.md

 	then execute script to build it, it will copy the compiled product to the specified location

     for example:
     |platform     | onekey deploy build                      | manual build                                     |
     | --------    | :-----                                   | :----                                            |
     | **windows** | `deploy_for_windows.bat`                 | ` make_windows.bat Win32 Release 0 `             |
     | **linux**   | `chmod +x *.sh && ./deploy_for_linux.sh` | ` chmod +x *.sh && ./make_linux.sh m64 Release ` |
     | **android** | `deploy_for_android.bat`                 | ` make_android.bat armeabi-v7a Release `         |

+    > there 3 way to integration pthread on windows：
+    > * 0: implementing the pthread interface using the windows api
+    > * 1: use pthread-win32 static library. if you use static library, don't forget dependency pthread lib
+    > * 2: use pthread-win32 dynamic library. you should place pthread dll on your project

   * ### other platforms (cross-compilation)
     1. #### first, write cmake cross-compilation toolchain file on **tool/cmake/toolchains** folder:
       > for define c/cxx compiler location and flags.

       example: create **hisi.toolchain.cmake** file on **tool/cmake/toolchains** folder, and write some config like this:
       ```cmake
       SET(UNIX TRUE CACHE BOOL "")
       # Tell the cmake script what the platform name is, must setup this for cross compile
       SET(CMAKE_SYSTEM_NAME Linux) # this one is important
       SET(CMAKE_SYSTEM_VERSION 1)  # this one not so much
       SET(PLATFORM Hisi)           # important: tell script the platform name

       SET(CROSS_TOOLCHAIN_PATH_PREFIX "/root/toolchains/hisi-linux/x86-arm/arm-himix100-linux/bin/arm-himix100-linux-")
       message(STATUS "current CROSS_TOOLCHAIN_PATH_PREFIX is => ${CROSS_TOOLCHAIN_PATH_PREFIX}")